 Trade and other receivables

-The Group's exposure to credit risk is minimized as customers are given 30 to 60 day credit periods for services rendered.
+The Group's customers are given 30 to 60 day credit periods for services rendered.
+Certain customers take longer than 60 days to settle their accounts, however, the Group has not experienced significant write offs relating to trade receivables.